lundegaard/react-union/packages/react-union/API.md

 </main>
 ```

-As you can see above output within the static content there is the empty `div` with `id` `hero-container`.
+As you can see above, output within the static content there is the empty `div` with `id` `hero-container`.
 This is the HTML element where we want to render widget called `hero`.
 To do so we must create the *DOM-mark*.

 DOM-mark is the JSON that is placed inside the `<script>` tag that contains `data-union-widget` attribute.
-The mark above tells to React-union that if there is a widget called `hero` than it should be rendered into `hero-container` and pass him the data `{"username": "reactlover"}`.
+The mark above tells to React-union that if there is a widget called `hero` then it should be rendered into `hero-container` and pass him the data `{"username": "reactlover"}`.

-Next we will write the code for widget `Hero.js`.
-Widget must be always a React component.
+Next, we will write the code for widget `Hero.js`.
+The widget must be always a React component.

 ```js
 // Hero.js